 The chance of developing cancer of the mouth increases with age, and again, smoking is a major factor, and so is drinking too much alcohol.
 Many cases of oral cancer are diagnosed in people aged over 55.
 Signs of mouth cancer may include a bleeding sore that does not heal, thickening of the skin in your mouth, loose teeth, dental plates becoming wobbly, and difficulties in chewing properly.
 The Canadian Cancer Society estimates that 4,700 Canadians will be diagnosed with oral cavity cancer in 2017.

-Regular Check-Ups are Crucial
+Regular Oral Health Check-Ups are Crucial

 Lancaster Dental, your Kitchener dental office, stresses the importance of maintaining regular visits to your dentist for check-ups as you grow older.
 Ideally, from the age of 50 you should increase the frequency of these visits.
 Lancaster Dental also recommends regular oral cancer screenings.